joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 away.
 For example, it is quite evident that the `deploy` script tests and starts the project just from the names of the scripts it is running.

+#### The Problem

-From the sections above, I hope you can understand why NPM scripts are very useful in any type of JavaScript project.
+From the sections above, I hope you can see why NPM scripts are very useful in any type of JavaScript project.
 The problem is that when there are a lot of scripts, it is a lot harder to reason about them when reading `package.json`.
-This issue showed itself when developing Corum as a monolith system as I had scripts for both the client and the API, and sometimes I wanted to call the scripts by the same name.
+This issue showed itself when developing Corum as a monolith system as I had scripts for both the client and the API in the same file and sometimes I wanted to call the scripts by the same name.
 For example, I wanted a `"start"` script for both the client and the API.
-The client one would start the production ready server and the API one would start a production ready docker cluster.
+The client one would start the production ready web server and the API one would start a production ready docker cluster running the backing database and the graphcool service.
 Because you can't have multiple scripts with the same name for obvious reasons, I had to start prefixing scripts with what part of the system it started.
-For example, I had two scripts called `"client:start"` and `"api:start"`.
+For example, I had scripts called `"client:start"` and `"api:start"` as well as `"client:test"` and `"api:test"`.
 This was fine for a few scripts but it got out of hand as more scripts were added.

-**START HERE**

-* NPM scripts, the task runner of my choice. (located under the `scripts` section of `package.json`) When I ran a task such as `test`, I want different tests to be ran between projects.
-* node_modules bundling issue
+When switching to a micro service architecture, there was a separate `package.json` file for the client and the API.
+This meant that I could get rid of the prefixes that I had given to most scripts.
+This in turn made it a lot easier to understand the file and the scripts that could be run at a glance.

+#### Dependency and Bundling Issue

-  * Javascript handles dependencies in the following way:
+JavaScript handles dependencies in the following way:

 * The file `package.json` contains information about the project
 * An important piece of information is the project dependencies
 * When installing the dependencies, (with the `yarn` command) they are placed in the `node_modules` folder

-  * The API framework I am using, (graphcool) currently bundles the entire contents of the `node_modules` folder with the deployed code.
+The API framework I am using, (graphcool) currently bundles the entire contents of the `node_modules` folder with the deployed code.
 This means that when the project was a monolith, all of the dependencies for the client were also being bundled with the API code.
-This was an issue because of the
+This was an issue for the following reasons:
-    following:

 * The API would take up more storage space on the deployed server
 * It would take significantly more time to bundle the API before it was deployed.
 This meant that I was wasting time.

+By switching to a micro service architecture, the client and the API had separate dependencies, and therefore had separate `node_modules` directories.
+This meant that graphcool was only bundling the code that it needed to.
+This did indeed reduce the amount of storage space the API service used as well as reduced the built time of the API service considerably.
+(From about around 30 seconds to roughly 5 seconds, a 600% decrease) This reduced built time meant that I could spend more time coding rather than waiting around.

+## Conclusion

+From the evidence above of implementing this architecture I would say that it was a success, and it suited Corum more than a monolith structure.
+While Corum suits this paradigm, other projects may not suit it as well, so it was important that I tried developing a monolith system first.
+It would have been a lot harder to start building in a micro service architecture if I hadn't felt the pain points of building as a monolith system.